Dennis-89/CoolProp/README.md

 Then just [Download the docs](https://github.com/Dennis-89/CoolProp/blob/main/CustomGas/docs/build/html/index.html) or read below and have fun!

 # GasProperties
-See documentation for usage and see below for install.
+See documentation and example below for usage.

 ```python
 from gasproperties import GasMixture, Gas